iainnash/yetanother-raytracer/assign3/readme.md

 4) Sphere Phong Shading                   yes.

-5) Shadows rays                           works for spheres, issues with triangles.
+5) Shadows rays                           yes.

 6) Still images                           yes.

-7) Extra Credit (up to 20 points) added multithreading to the raytracer / breaks into 9 images to take advantage of N cpu cores (configurable) decreases time from 4 seconds to 130 ms for small scenes. outputs to jpeg.
+7) Extra Credit (up to 20 points)

+7a)  added multithreading to the raytracer / breaks into 9 images to take advantage of N cpu cores (configurable)
-   !!! explain your extra credit here, if applicable !!!
+    decreases time from 4 seconds to 130 ms for small scenes. outputs to jpeg. allows for a fast high-quality render.

+7b) added (good) antialiasing using random grid sampling technique

+7c) added a set of script(s) and make files allowing for animating scenes (see animate folder) animation and scene building API in python to allow for code to generate scene files. added makefile system to automatically build and make gifs from scenes (animate/gif) (animate/Makefile)